PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-16 16:20:43
+Last updated: 2024-04-16 16:21:16
-Random Quote: Get the f out of here and don't stop walking until you hear them speak English! - Guillermo Gonzalez Calderoni
+Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo